ernstlab/CNEP/README.md

 Input files used to generate the predictions are available [here](https://ernst.cass.idre.ucla.edu/public/CNEP/INPUTFILES/).

 ## Running CNEP

+Running CNEP involves six steps.
+The first set is generating a set of sampled positions for training.
+The second is creating training files for calling Liblinear.
+The third step is calling Liblinear on each training file.
+The fourth step is generating predictions for portions of each chromosome.
+The fifth step is combining predictions from different portions of the same chromosome and label set.
+The sixth step is to average predictions based on different label sets.

 ### Step 1 Generate Samples
 This step generates a set of sampled positions for training each of the classifiers.
 For each chromosome ten sets of a million positions are generated where positions from that chromosome are excluding from sampling.
 This should be executed by calling: